Spectral topology and edge modes for one-dimensional non-Hermitian photonic crystals: Spectral topology and skin modes in non-Hermitian photonic crystals

 In the above, $\{\bE_0(z), \bH_0(z) \}$ is the outgoing electromagnetic wave in the ambient medium.
 More explicitly, $\{\bE_0(z), \bH_0(z) \}$ can be expressed as

 for $z>0$ and $z<0$ respectively.
 In the above, $k_0:=\omega/c$ is the wavenumber in the vacuum, and $\bc_1$, $\bc_2 \in \bbC^2$ are constant vectors that satisfy

 when $z>0$ and $z<0$ respectively.

-The corresponding infinite periodic problem is given by \eqref{eq:eig_prob_complex}, which attains the dispersion curves $\{\gamma_{n}= \omega_{n}(\mathbb{T}) \}_{n\in \bbN^+}$ over the complex plane.
+The corresponding infinite periodic problem is given by \eqref{eq:eig_prob_complex}, which attains the dispersion curves $\{\gamma_{n} \}_{n\in \bbN^+}$ over the complex plane.
 We consider $\omega \in \bbC$ that is located in one of bounded domains partitioned by the dispersion curve $\gamma_{n}$.
-For clarity of presentation, let us assume that $\gamma_n\cap\gamma_m=\emptyset$ for $m\neq n$, and consider $\omega\in D_n^i$.
+For clarity of presentation, let us assume that $\gamma_n\cap\gamma_m=\emptyset$ for $m\neq n$, and consider $\omega\in D_n^i$, where $D_n^i$ is a Jordan domain for which Theorem \ref{thm:Ind_Dn} applies.
 Then the eigenvalues of the semi-infinite problem \eqref{eq:semi_infinite} are described in the following theorem.
-Note that the assumption on the non-intersection of the dispersion curves is not essential as long as we restrict $\omega$ to a smaller domain $D_n^i\backslash \bigcup_{m \neq n} D_m$; we refer to Proposition \ref{prop:Ind_Dn} and Remark 5 for the discussions of this scenario.
+Note that the assumption on the non-intersection of the dispersion curves is not essential as long as we restrict $\omega$ to a smaller domain $D_n^i\backslash \bigcup_{m \neq n} D_m$; we refer to Corollary \ref{prop:Ind_Dn} and Remark \ref{rmk:edge_modes_intersect} for the discussions of this scenario.